 Amongst the North West Canadian native cultures (Tlingit specifically) the frog is generally considered a powerful totem of good luck.
 It is the fool who would consider injuring one and bring down upon them and their kin the wrath of the greater Powers that be.

 In one legend a woman marries a frog prince and ventures to his kingdom in a lake to have many of his children.
+Her father, in a fit of rage, finds the lake and empties it searching for her which in return spreads her children far and wide across the globe.
+Keep this in mind the next time you come across a frog

 Good question!
 Glad you asked !